Where do you fall on the scale of priorities in your life?

 And after a long day of working and parenting, I took the “easy” way out.

-Not really.
-We consistently had a unsatisfying time at the dinner table.
+We consistently had an unsatisfying time at the dinner table.

 I felt victim-y and annoyed because all I would do was end up eating salad.
 After salad.
 After salad.